Mokopirirakau "Cascades"

 Ecology and habitat

-Cascade geckos are a cathemeral, terrestrial, and arboreal species that are associated with rock.
-They inhabit rock bluffs, sheer rock walls, deep rocky crevices, boulderfield, and open rocky shrublands.
-Like some other cryptic 'alpine' Mokopirirakau, such as the Tākitimu gecko (Mokopirirakau cryptozoicus), this species also does inhabit forest, however, is apparently very uncommon in this habitat type now (van Winkel et al. 2018).
-This species has be found up to 1700 metres above sea level
+Cascade geckos are cathemeral, terrestrial, and occasionally arboreal (very few records exist from forested ecosystems).
+They are primarily associated with rocky alpine/sub-alpine habitats (up to 1,700 metres above sea level), where they inhabit sheer rock walls, deep rocky crevices, boulderfield, and open rocky shrublands.
+Like other cryptic 'alpine' Mokopirirakau geckos, such as the Tākitimu gecko (Mokopirirakau cryptozoicus), Cascade geckos have been recorded in forested ecosystems, however, they are apparently very uncommon, or seldom observed in these ecosystems now (van Winkel et al. 2018).

 Social structure